Exact instantons via worldline deformations: Introduction

 \section{Introduction}

-Pair creation from the vacuum in the presence of macroscopic gauge fields is one of the few nonperturbative results in quantum field theory with a clear physical prediction \cite{Schwinger:1951nm}.
-Despite its longstanding prediction, the Schwinger effect has so far eluded a direct experimental verification.
+Pair creation from the vacuum in the presence of macroscopic gauge fields is one of the most intriguing nonperturbative results in quantum field theory with a clear physical prediction \cite{Schwinger:1951nm}.

+However, this nowadays called Schwinger effect has so far eluded a direct experimental verification.
 In the weak field and weak coupling limit, the creation rate is determined by the imaginary part of the one loop Euler-Heisenberg effective action.
 In the simplest scenario, i.e. when the system is subjected to a static electric background (standard Schwinger mechanism), the pair creation rate $\mathcal R$ \cite{Cohen:2008wz} \eqn{ \mathcal{R} \simeq \frac{E^2}{(2 \pi)^{3}} e^{-\mathcal{W}_0},\qquad \mathcal{W}_0 = \pi \frac{E_\mathrm{S}}{E} } is dramatically suppressed for field strengths $E$ much below the critical value $E_\mathrm{S} = m^2$, where $m$ denotes the mass of the particles.
 Notably, the nonanalytic dependence $\mathcal W_0 \sim 1/E$ in the exponent clearly manifests the characteristic nonperturbative behavior.
 In the case of nonstatic Abelian backgrounds, it has been shown that $\mathcal R$ is very sensitive to the background shape.
 Generally, large background inhomogeneities tend to trigger an enormous enhancement even for $E \ll E_\text S$ \cite{Brezin:1970xf,Dunne:2005sx,Schutzhold:2008pz}.
-Backgrounds of this type may, for instance, be realized with upcoming lasers.
+Backgrounds of this type may, for instance, be realized with upcoming lasers \cite{Bulanov:2010ei}.